 The room number of this suite is 1438 and the suite is facing southwest.
 The view from here was not bad but the best views are from the north-east wing of the building.
 You can see the bay and if you are high enough, even Alcatraz Island.

 On the wall near the room-door is a light switch for the entry light and two buttons to let housekeeping know if you need service or if you don’t want to be disturbed.
 If you press one of these buttons the light on the outside either turns green or red.

 After you follow the small hallway inside the room the area opens up to a great living room.
 On the far side of the room, you have a huge table to sit down and work or enjoy your room service.
 There are windows all along the wall with good views of downtown.
-I was able to see the Grace Cathedral from my suite.
-Adjacent to the dining table, on the other side of the living room, is a big screen TV and a sofa along the wall.
+I was able to see Grace Cathedral from my suite.
+Adjacent to the dining table, on the other side of the living room, is a big-screen TV and a sofa along the wall.

 Next to the living room is the bedroom with a big and comfortable King bed.
 I really did sleep like a king in this bed.
-The wall next to the entrance door has a closet with PJ’s, slippers, laundry bag and more small amenities.
+The wall next to the entrance door has a closet with PJ’s, slippers, a laundry bag, and more small amenities.
 The top drawer has a safe mounted inside for your valuables.
-In front of the bed is another big screen TV and to the right of the bed is a nightstand with notepad, a classic alarm clock, telephone and an ethernet cord.
+In front of the bed is another big screen TV and to the right of the bed is a nightstand with notepad, a classic alarm clock, telephone, and an ethernet cord.

 From the bedroom, you enter the bathroom.
 The front desk agent was right, this suite got remodeled.
 The bathroom was huge and spacious and in a very elegant design.
 Inside you could find a shower and a bathtub and no I am not talking about one of this combo deals.
 There were two separate units, one shower, and one bathtub.

 On the sink was an amenity kit with everything you need for one night: comb, toothbrush and paste, shaving kit, sewing kit and of course the usual shampoo and body wash.
 Everything presented very nice and organized.